 As a Catholic school, Jesus Christ remains central to every aspect of school life all pupils are educated in the beliefs and devotional practices of the Catholic church.
 Participation in daily collective act of worship remains at the helm of every morning and afternoon session, within RE lessons and at the end of each day.
 Every class prepares and leads Mass throughout the year, with parents, families and parishioners warmly welcomed.

-Our parish priest, Father Christopher Miller, works closely with school staff and families, to prepare year 3 pupils for the Sacraments of Reconciliation and First Holy Communion, whilst pupils in Year 6 prepare for Confirmation.
+Our parish priest, Father Christopher Miller, works closely with school staff and families, to prepare year 3 pupils for the Sacraments of Reconciliation and The Eucharist, whilst pupils in Year 6 prepare for Confirmation.

 Relationships and Family Life (Sex Education) is taught formally in all classes and is integrated into Science and RE.
 Parents and carers are advised that, in desiring a Catholic education for their child, it is expected that all pupils will participate in RE lessons.
 Parents and carers have the right to withdraw their children, although this is strongly discouraged, but may be required to supervise their children during this period, if adult supervision is not available.